 The dashboard is the area of Oriel which is personal to you and where the information relating to your progress through the recruitment round is held and acted upon.

-In the dashboard area, you will see nine tabs under the main headers listed below:
+In the dashboard area, you will see a number of tabs under the main headers listed below:

 Document Upload - some applicants will be required to upload documents to their application, this is the area where documents are uploaded.
 Just before submitting your application you will be required to link the relevant documents to your form.